 Stigma Attached to Online Dating

-Although the mention of online dating gets disapproving faces than it used to in the past, it still has a little stigma attached.
+Although the mention of dating sites still gets less disapproving faces than it used to in the past, it still has a little stigma attached.
 This is waning now and very few people look down on those that resort to online dating.
 They may not like the idea, but at least they will rarely think you are a social loser.

 Today, even the most opposing section of society even have their own niche dating sites, like Islam dating, Christian dating, etc. In fact, many people are tying the note after meeting online, and projections indicate it’s becoming just as popular as traditional methods of meeting.